-Protein deficiency can affect anyone who isn’t getting enough amino acids in the diet.
-Older adults and people with chronic conditions such as cancer are at an especially high risk for protein deficiency because they often have increased protein needs and decreased food intake.
-Those following a vegan or vegetarian diet should also plan their diets carefully to ensure they are meeting their protein needs by eating a variety of plant-based protein foods.
+Protein deficiency can affect anyone who doesn’t get enough amino acids in the diet.
+Older adults and people with chronic conditions, such as cancer, are at an especially high risk for protein deficiency because they often have increased protein needs and decreased food intake.
+Those following a vegan or vegetarian diet should also plan their diets carefully to ensure they meet their protein needs by eating a variety of plant-based protein foods.

-The best way to ensure you’re meeting your needs for all 9 essential amino acids is to include a wide array of essential amino acids foods in your diet.
-Common examples of proteins like meat, fish, poultry, eggs and dairy products are some of the top essential amino acids sources and are typically considered complete proteins, meaning that they contain all of the essential amino acids.
+The best way to ensure you meet your needs for all nine essential amino acids is to include a wide array of essential amino acids foods in your diet.
+Common examples of proteins like meat, fish, poultry, eggs and dairy products are some of the top essential amino acids sources and typically considered complete proteins.
+This means they contain all of the essential amino acids.
 For vegetarians, quinoa, buckwheat and fermented soy foods like tempeh or natto are also considered complete proteins.

-Keep in mind that, although many plant-based protein sources are considered “incomplete proteins” because they are lacking in one or more of the essential amino acids, they can be combined with other foods to help fill in the gaps and make sure you’re meeting your nutritional needs.
-Therefore, if you’re following a well-balanced diet, it’s easy to get all of the essential amino acids that your body needs.
+Keep in mind that, although many plant-based protein sources are considered “incomplete proteins” because they lack one or more of the essential amino acids, they can be combined with other foods to help fill in the gaps and make sure you meet your nutritional needs.
+Therefore, if you follow a well-balanced diet, it’s easy to get all of the essential amino acids that your body needs.

 Amino Acid Supplements and Dosage

-Although amino acids are widely available in a variety of different food sources, you can also opt for supplementation to get a quick and concentrated boost of benefits.
-There are many different types of supplements available that differ in the type of amino acids offered as well as the potential health benefits.
+Although amino acids are widely available in a variety of different food sources, you can also opt for supplementation to get a quick and concentrated boost of amino acids benefits.
+There are many different types of supplements available that differ in the type offered as well as the potential health benefits.